-Driveways
+Driveways - Done (Scott)

 The Town's interests in regulating driveways include ensuring safety for current and future owners, preventing excessive erosion, and minimizing visual impact.
 We encourage driveways that are short, with gentle slopes and minimal excavation.

 Any person seeking to establish, construct, improve, modify or rework a driveway which changes the existing topography of the land shall first apply for a Driveway Permit from the Town Board.